zhangzhang2024/zhangzhang2024.github.io/_pages/about.md

 **[Occupancy World Model for Robots]**

-**Zhang Zhang\***, Qiang Zhang\*, Wei Cui\*, Shuai Shi, Yijie Guo, Gang Han, Wen Zhao, Hengle Ren, Renjing Xu, Jian Tang In this paper, we restructure the OccWorld-ScanNet benchmark to evaluate the forecasting of scene evolutions and propose a occupancy world model based on the spatial understanding and temporal modeling of the 3D scene for robots' decision and exploration.
+**Zhang Zhang\***, Qiang Zhang\*, Wei Cui\*, Shuai Shi, Yijie Guo, Gang Han, Wen Zhao, Hengle Ren, Renjing Xu, Jian Tang

+- We restructure the OccWorld-ScanNet benchmark to evaluate the forecasting of scene evolutions.
+- We propose a occupancy world model based on the spatial understanding and temporal modeling of the 3D scene for robots' decision and exploration.
 </div>
 </div>